Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Parameters of Write Function in Python

-The write function in Python takes a single argument, which is the string or data that you want to write to the file.
-The argument must be of string type or an object that can be converted to a string.
+In Python, the write function requires a solitary argument, namely the string or data you intend to append to the file.
+This argument necessitates being of string type or an object amenable to conversion into a string representation.

 It’s important to note that the write() function does not automatically add a newline character at the end of the string.
 If you want to write multiple lines to a file, you need to add the newline character ("\n") at the end of each line.